Gastrointestinal Infections in Immunocompromised Patients

 2) Bacteria: Mycobacterium avium complex (MAC), Mycobacterium tuberculosis, Clostridioides difficile, Salmonella spp, Shigella spp, Campylobacter jejuni, small intestinal bacterial overgrowth (SIBO).

-3) Protozoa: Microsporidia, Cryptosporidium parvum, Cystoisospora belli (formerly Isospora belli), Giardia intestinalis, Entamoeba histolytica, Blastocystis hominis, Cyclospora spp, Toxoplasma gondii, Leishmania donovani.
+3) Protozoa: Microsporidia, Cryptosporidium parvum, Cystoisospora belli (previously known as Isospora belli), Giardia intestinalis, Entamoeba histolytica, Blastocystis hominis, Cyclospora spp, Toxoplasma gondii, Leishmania donovani.

 4) Fungi: Candida albicans, Cryptococcus neoformans, Histoplasma capsulatum, Coccidioides immitis, Pneumocystis jiroveci (previously carinii).